zonneplan/KiBot/docs/source/installation.rst

 dependencies.
 If you have a Debian based OS I strongly recommend trying to use the ``.deb`` packages for all the tools.

+Also note that in modern Linux system you might need to add the *--break-system-packages* option.

 If you want to install the code only for the current user add the ``--user`` option.